kylek29/bookmap-tos-config/README.md

 It works by opening the Bookmap..[??].json file and provides helper functions to extract, import, and clear symbol config data.
 General usage is based on command-line arguments.
 The program will create backup copies before it saves out an edited config file, these will be stored as Bookmap..[??].json-bak in the utilities directory.

+- Source code is located in /src folder
+- EXE is located in /build folder

 # Config.ini Options
 - BackupCopies [...]
 - BookmapPath [...]
 (Path to the program, not the config file!)